Tutorial

 https://swagger.io/tools/swagger-ui/

-The goal is to be able to type mix mix swagger.gen.json .. instead of mix phx.gen.json ..
+The goal is to be able to type mix swagger.gen.json .. instead of mix phx.gen.json ..

 STEP 1

-A good place to start is to copy the actual generator from the files that was created when the project was generated.
+A good place to start is to copy the actual generator from the files that were created when the project was generated.

 mkdir -p lib/mix/tasks